-This fascinating poem, Animal Tranquility and Decay, by William Wordsworth depicts an old man who walks in peace and tranquility.
-He seems to walk aloof from the cares and concerns of this world.
 This man, perhaps a reflection of the author himself, seems to possess a quality rare among men, the ability to feel tranquility.
 Perhaps the subject of this poem symbolizes the author, or perhaps he is someone the author envies.
 Either way, the speaker makes it clear that this man has tapped into a secret few have found, the secret to peace, tranquility, and satisfaction.
-Within Animal Tranquility and Decay itself, this seems a quality to earn for.
+Within Animal Tranquility and Decay itself, this seems a quality to earn.
 Only the title offsets this feeling by giving the readers the idea that total tranquility is more animal-like than human-like.
 Therefore, it is unclear whether or not the speaker thinks in high regard to this kind of aloof, peaceful state of mind.

 Animal Tranquility and Decay Analysis